GSA-TTS/identity-site/_pages/help.md

 Next, you will enter a phone number at which you can get calls or SMS messages.
 If you have a landline, please ask for a security code by a phone call.
 We will send a unique security code to that phone number each time you sign into your account.
-This is called two-step authentication.
+This is called two-factor authentication.
 The second step keeps your account more secure than using only a password.